hpi-schul-cloud/resources-api-v1/README.md

   These scripts use the [swagger api definition][api-definition] to generate client and server libraries.
   Whenever the api changes, a [python library][python-library] is created and pushed to [PyPI][pypi].
-  You can use this library to access and test servers and ressources.
+  You can use this library to access and test servers and resources.
 - [scripts][scripts] and [.travis.yml](.travis.yml)
   These scripts are used to run the continuous integration tests of the api to ensure it does not contain some obvious mistakes.